-The Institute for National Security and Counterterrorism (INSCT) is a multidisciplinary, university-based center for the study of national security, international security, and counterterrorism, offering law and graduate certificates of advanced study and conducting incisive research and timely policy analysis.
-Part of Syracuse University’s College of Law and Maxwell School of Citizenship and Public Affairs, INSCT’s collaborative projects have shaped law and policy dialogues for more than 15 years.
+The Institute for National Security and Counterterrorism (INSCT) is a multidisciplinary, university-based center for the study of national and international security and counterterrorism, offering law and graduate certificates of advanced study and conducting incisive research and timely policy analysis.
+Headquartered in the Syracuse University College of Law, INSCT is a collaboration with the Maxwell School of Citizenship and Public Affairs and other SU colleges and departments.
+INSCT’s initiatives and projects have shaped security dialogues on law and policy for more than 16 years.

 INSCT’S extensive national security capabilities are founded on the expertise of INSCT Director William C. Banks—College of Law Board of Advisors Distinguished Professor and Maxwell School Professor of Public Administration and International Affairs—and augmented by affiliated faculty and other experts throughout the national security, international security, and counterterrorism community.

 Banks has helped set the scholarly parameters of his field by co-authoring two leading textbooks—National Security Law (Aspen, 6th ed.) and Counterterrorism Law (Aspen, 3rd ed.)—and by initiating the New Battlefields/Old Laws (NBOL) project examining international humanitarian law (IHL) in the 21st century.
 This signature INSCT initiative has so far produced two ground-breaking examinations of contemporary IHL, both edited by Banks: New Battlefields/Old Laws: Critical Debates from the Hague Convention to Asymmetric Warfare (Columbia UP, 2011) and Counterinsurgency Law: New Directions in Asymmetric Warfare (Oxford UP, 2012).